 To unpack those terms, the thalweg is “the line connecting the lowest or deepest points along a stream bed or valley.”
 First order stream is more complicated.
 There are two major ways to classify stream order, but the most common is the Strahler method.
 In this method, streams without any tributaries entering it—streams that are just starting out the river—are first order.
 When two first order streams join together, they form a second order stream, and when two second order streams join they form a third order (but if a first order stream intersects with a second order, the main river stays a second order stream).

 The source of a river then is considered to be the furthest distance to the source of a stream that has no inputs—although, in practice, this can be extremely difficult to determine.
 And it's not a perfect system.
 (For historical reasons, the source of the Mississippi is often treated separately from the Missouri, despite the conventional definition grouping them into one river system.)

 As for the mouth?
 That’s also contentious.
 For some rivers, the mouth is relatively simple to determine.
 But for large rivers entering the ocean, like the Amazon, where the mouth is placed can make all the difference.

-The longest river has generally been the Nile, with the Amazon coming in second.
-But in 2007 Brazilian scientists announced that a new analysis put the Amazon on top.
-They got this by identifying a new source, but more importantly a new mouth.
+Typically, the Nile has always been considered the longest river, with the Amazon coming in second.
+But in 2007, a team of Brazilian scientists announced that a new analysis put the Amazon on top.
+They got this by identifying a new source and, more importantly, a new mouth.
 Traditionally, the mouth of the Amazon has been located on the north side of Marajó Island.
 But this new report wrapped the river around the south side of the island to the Pará River and then out into the ocean.